 Our compensation philosophy guides all compensation program design and decisions.
-Our approach to compensation is structured to meet four key objectives: pay for performance, be market competitive, align executives' interests with those of our shareholders and customers, and attract, engage and retain our executives.
-In setting compensation levels, each component - base salary, short-term and long-term incentives - as well as total direct compensation are determined with reference to median levels in our peer group (see pages 79 through 91 for details).
+Our approach to compensation is structured to meet four key objectives: pay for performance, be market competitive, align executives' interests with those of our various stakeholders, and attract, engage and retain our executives.
+In setting compensation levels, each component - base salary, short-term and long-term incentives - as well as total direct compensation are determined with reference to median levels in our peer group (see pages 73 through 85 for details).

-Executive compensation is also designed to pay for performance as a significant portion of total direct compensation is variable or at-risk compensation.
-See pages 97 through 101 for the pay mix for each named executive.
+Executive compensation is designed to pay for performance, as a significant portion of total direct compensation is variable or at-risk compensation.
+See pages 90 through 94 for the pay mix for each named executive.